TharinduDR/TransQuest/docs/architectures/word_level_architecture.md

 ```

+!!! tip
     Now that you know about the word-level architecture in TransQuest, check how we can apply it in WMT QE shared tasks [here.](https://tharindudr.github.io/TransQuest/examples/word_level_examples/)